 Regular exercise is important to ensure your child’s growth and development stays on track.
 It is recommended that children between 5 – 17 years old accumulate at least 1 hour of moderate to high-intensity exercise every day.
 This means that the total amount of exercise a child should have in their waking hours is about 60 minutes.
 Additional exercise on top of the recommended amount can provide even more benefits.

-There are several types of activity that can be included in your child’s daily routine:
+There are several types of physical activity that can be included in your child’s daily routine:

 Regular aerobic exercise improves your cardiovascular fitness by increasing your heart’s capacity to send blood (and oxygen) to the muscles.
 Examples of aerobic exercises include walking, swimming, soccer, skateboarding and dancing.

 When your child is old enough to obey and follow instructions, muscle-strengthening exercises and weight training can be incorporated into their exercise regime as long as the exercises are carried out in a safe and supervised manner.
 Weight training improves muscle strength, endurance and bones strength.
 With age-appropriate exercise, parents need not worry that children will not become stunted, less flexible or develop bulky muscles.

 Begin with exercises that use your child’s own body weight.
 Ensure your child’s balance and posture is maintained and the exercise is completed in good form.
 Examples of body-weight exercises that work well for children include push-ups, wall sits, and the ‘superman move’.
 If your child is training with weights, it is important to supervise their activity to ensure they are using the proper form.
-If you notice any change in their form or the way they usually move, this may mean the weights are excessive, and you should consider reducing the weights used.
+If you notice any change in their form or the way they usually move, this may mean the weights are too heavy for them, and you should consider reducing the weights used.
 A comfortable weight will allow a child to perform 15 repetitions, while preserving form.